plone/documentation/develop/addons/components/events.rst

 --------------

 ``zope.lifecycleevent.IObjectCopiedEvent``
-    is triggered when an object is copied.
+    is triggered when an object is copied (will also fire IObjectCreatedEvent event code).

 *Workflow* events
 -----------------